 While certain wrist conditions are well-known (such as carpal tunnel syndrome), there are others that may leave you wondering what they are and how you can treat them.
 Such is the case with intersection syndrome.

 Intersection syndrome is a rare injury that mostly occurs in athletes who put a lot of pressure on their wrists (such as rowers, weight lifters, golfers, and tennis players).
 It can also develop in people who do manual labor with repetitive motion.

 The condition arises when the tendons of the forearm and wrist become inflamed.
 It will cause pain on the posterior (top) of the wrist and is often confused with De Quervain’s Tenosynovitis.

-In addition to wrist pain, people with Intersection Syndrome may experience the following:
+In addition to wrist pain, people with intersection syndrome may experience the following symptoms:

 - Grinding sensation when moving the fingers

 - Pain that radiates to the thumb and forearm

 Diagnosing Intersection Syndrome

 Your doctor will examine your wrist for swelling and tenderness, as well as listen for a squeaking sound from the tendon with movement.
 They may also order an MRI to confirm the diagnosis.